List of Barbie films: Barbie in the Nutcracker (2001)

-Based on The Nutcracker and the Mouse King by E. T. A. Hoffmann and The Nutcracker by Pyotr Ilyich Tchaikovsky, the inaugural film in the series stars Barbie narrating to her younger sister, Kelly, a story about a young girl named Clara who gets a beautiful wooden nutcracker from her aunt Elizabeth as a Christmas gift.
+Based on The Nutcracker and the Mouse King by E. T. A. Hoffmann and The Nutcracker ballet by Pyotr Ilyich Tchaikovsky, this inaugural film in the series stars Barbie narrating to her younger sister, Kelly, a story takes place in the 1890s Germany and is about a young girl named Clara who gets a beautiful wooden nutcracker from her aunt Elizabeth as a Christmas gift.
 Later that night, the toy comes alive to protect Clara from the evil Mouse King's soldiers.
-Clara gets shrunk to toy size, and, along with her brave Nutcracker, she searches for the Sugarplum Princess to reverse the spell.
+Clara gets shrunk to toy size, and, along with her brave Nutcracker, she searches for a magical Sugarplum Princess to reverse a spell.

-Barbie in the Nutcracker won the Video Premiere Award for Best Animated Video Premiere Movie.